 'A fantastic new talent' - Chris Hawkins, BBC 6 Music

 Alongside acoustic guitar melodies and vocals, Kelly includes the stomp box and harmonica in her live show, which has led to sponsorship from leading harmonica brand HOHNER.
 Kelly has appeared live on BBC regional stations, including BBC London radio in an interview with Gaby Roslin and on Mark Forrest's national BBC Introducing show.
 Her singles 'Diamond Girl', 'Jericho', 'Rio', 'Same World' and 'Miles To Tralee' have all enjoyed numerous regional BBC and local radio plays, including on BBC Radio 2’s Folk Show with Mark Radcliffe, Bob Harris’ BBC Radio 2 Sunday show, Clare Balding's BBC Radio 2 Good Morning Sunday, Alex Lester's BBC Radio 2 After Midnight show and Chris Hawkins' BBC 6 Music show.

-Kelly has performed live with Dave Swarbrick, Niall Murphy, Lukas Drinkwater, Tobias ben Jacob and Luke Jackson among many others.
-She was also thrilled to record for the Whispering Bob Harris Broadcasting Company very early in her career and be interviewed by Bob himself for his “Under The Apple Tree Sessons”.
-Kelly is a member of the new 10-piece folk group The Company of Players which features Said The Maiden, Lukas Drinkwater, Chris Cleverley, Sam Kelly, Minnie Birch, Kim Lowings and Daria Kulesh.
-2017 sees the group releasing an album of original material, as well as embarking on a headline UK tour.
+She has performed live with Phil Beer, Dave Swarbrick, Niall Murphy, Lukas Drinkwater and Luke Jackson among many others.
+Kelly was also thrilled to record for the Whispering Bob Harris Broadcasting Company very early in her career and be interviewed by Bob himself for his “Under The Apple Tree Sessons”.
+Kelly is a member of the folk group The Company of Players, who released their debut album 'Shakespeare Songs' in January 2018 to critical acclaim.